 A Blog by International Students at Leiden University

-Shortly after the programme started I created an Instagram page for the Icelandic Publishers Association and wrote in English and Japanese.
-In addition I visited Icelandic Literary Prize winner Jonsdóttir’s workplace and interviewed her about her career.
-During the interview she showed me her drafts and her approaches to writing and illustrating children’s books.
-Similarly Eiriksdóttir accepted my request to interview her; the article was published by the Icelandic Publishers Association and I intend to write an article on Jonsdóttir as well.
+Shortly after the programme started, I created an Instagram page for the Icelandic Publishers Association and wrote in English and Japanese.
+Additionally, I visited Icelandic Literary Prize winner Jonsdóttir’s workplace and interviewed her about her career.
+During the interview, she showed me her drafts and her approaches to writing and illustrating children’s books.
+Similarly, Eiriksdóttir accepted my request to interview her; the article was published by the Icelandic Publishers Association and I intend to write an article on Jonsdóttir as well.

-Initially I approached Ms Loftsdóttir often for suggestions and instructions.
-Over the course of the programme she taught me Icelandic culture’s emphasis on creativity and independence.
-After a while I started to suggest projects.
-“We’ll see how things go” was a phrase she used regularly and encapsulates her flexibility.
+‘We’ll see how things go’ was a phrase my supervisor used regularly and encapsulates her flexibility.
 A few Icelanders I met cite the unpredictable weather as the reason they are like this.